luckboy/espact/README.md

     espact

 If you are in other directory, you can pass the `-d` option with a directory of a source package collection to build all packages from other directory.
-If you want build single packages, you can invoke the following command:
+If you want to build single packages, you can invoke the following command:

     espact [-d <directory of source package collection>] <package> ...